Skip to content

 How Are US Tariffs on Uruguay Imports Calculated?

 US import duties on goods from Uruguay are determined by multiple overlapping tariff authorities.
-The base layer is the Section 122 tariff at 10%, which applies to all countries and is scheduled to sunset around July 24, 2026.
-(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
-Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.
+The base layer is the 10% Section 301 forced-labor tariff, which replaced the expired 10% Section 122 tariff on July 24, 2026 and applies to most countries without a separate trade deal.
+Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the forced-labor tariff.

-To calculate the total duty on a specific import from Uruguay, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
+To calculate the total duty on a specific import from Uruguay, use our US import duty calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Uruguay rates with other countries to evaluate sourcing alternatives.

 Calculate Duty from Uruguay